juergenweb/FieldtypeObjectDimensions/README.md

 echo $page->fieldname->areaUnformatted; // outputs fe 6
 echo $page->fieldname->volumeUnformatted; // outputs fe 12
 ```
-As you can see, the output will be only a number of type int or float and not a string
+As you can see, you only have to add the word "Unformatted" after the dimension name to output the raw value as integer or float.

 #### Output the unit
-If you need to output the unit (fe cm) on the frontend, then use the following call:
+If you need to output the unit (fe cm) on the frontend, then you have to use the following property call:

 ```
 echo $page->fieldname->unit; // outputs fe cm